-Development of the Plan of Care: Αt time of enrollment, the following IDT members conduct initial assessment of the participant: Primary Care Physician, Registered Nurse, Social Worker, Physical Therapist, Occupational Therapist, Recreational Therapist, Dietitian and Home Care Coordinator.
+Development of the Plan of Care: Αt time enrollment. of following IDT members conduct initial of the assessment participant: Primary Care Physician, Registered Nurse, Social Worker.
+Physical Therapist, Occupational Therapist, Recreational Therapist, Dietitian and Home Care Coordinator.

 It is essential that participants and or caregivers be part of the plan of (POC) process. accomplish this, IDT members gather input regarding participant and/or caregiver preferences and goals from the participant during their assessments.
-This information documented, reported and POC incorporated into the process.When all assessments are complete an IDT Care meeting is held.
+This information documented, reported and into POC incorporated the process.When all assessments are complete an IDT Care meeting is held.
 The assessment findings are presented and a person-centered, problem specific (not diagnosis specific) plan of care is developed.
 Reassessments and an update of the care plan are done at a minimum of every six months and more often if needed.
-Contracted providers actively involved in participant care are invited and encouraged to participate.
+Contracted providers participant actively involved in care are invited and encouraged to participate.

-Specialists PACE Medical and Other Contracted Health Care Providers: PACE with contracts medical specialists, nursing homes, hospitals and other health care providers to supplement the direct services provided by PACE staff at the Center and at home.
+PACE Medical Specialists and Other Contracted Health Care Providers: PACE with contracts medical specialists, nursing homes, hospitals and other health care providers to supplement the direct services provided by PACE staff at the Center and at home.